 But beyond that, the rules require businesses to put consumers’ interests at the heart of every action and decision that they take throughout the business lifecycle.
 From product and service design to complaints handling, all now require regular re-examination to ensure they’re fit for the Consumer Duty.

 The overarching points of importance for firms are:

-- the ability to evidence their Duty approach
+- the ability to evidence compliance with the Consumer Duty rules

 - increased oversight and governance

-With so much to consider and the stakes so high, preparing for implementation will inevitably be a significant undertaking for regulated firms – one that requires considerable time, resources, and budget to get right.
+With so many key criteria to evidence and the stakes so high, maintaining compliance is inevitably a significant task for regulated firms, requiring considerable time, resources and budget to consistently get right.